-Before a run, you should avoid foods that take longer to digest like fats, proteins, and high fiber carbohydrates.
+Before a run, you should avoid foods that take longer to digest like fats, proteins, and high fibre carbohydrates.
 Otherwise, you may end up with stomach cramping, bloating, or discomfort during your run.

-So, here's a shortlist of foods to avoid:

-- Vegetables, nuts and seeds, beans, and other high fibre foods - High fat foods like fatty meats, cheeses, nut butter (this is fine in small quantities), and avocados - Large quantities of protein-packed foods like eggs, meat, and dairy
+Vegetables, nuts and seeds, and beans are all high fibre foods, and thus should be avoided pre-run.
+Other foods to avoid include high-fat foods like fatty meats, cheeses, nut butter (in large quantities), and avocados.
+Protein-packed foods like eggs, meat, and dairy should be avoided before a run, as these also take longer to digest when eaten in large quantities, so they won't provide enough energy for immediate fuel.

 How much you eat before a run depends on your body size and the length or amount of time you will spend running.
 For example, you will want to eat more carbohydrates before a long run as compared to a short run, which only requires a snack.
-It's recommended that you should eat about an hour to two hours before a run to let your body properly digest the food you consumed.
+Ideally, you should eat about an hour to two hours before a run to let your body properly digest the food you consumed.
+If you aren't able to allot that much time, drink 8 to 16 ounces of liquid carbohydrates like a sports drink or juice in the time you do have, up to 15 minutes prior to the race.